 As he lives so much, around him hundreds of symbolisms and even mythologies have been brewing.
 A totem that well is associated with life or death (possibly at two and eternity).
 Some argue that the sap of the yew tree was used by the Astures to inspire their ritual dances.
 Since those times the custom of plant the yew next to the house, the church or the hermitage.
 Even today this tradition is still alive.
 The Asturians remain faithful to a tree that once organized part of their beliefs and values, culture and territory, and that sheltered in their shadow assemblies and parties.
 On this side we have the tree of life.
 That of death comes from its semantics and the poison of its plants.
-In all European countries they were manufactured the best arcs with the wood of the yew trees.
-The Romans learned it from the Greeks, and the modern states of the Roman Empire.
+In all European countries they were manufactured the best arcs with the yew wood.
+The Romans learned it from the Greeks, and the modern states of the Roman empire.
 This warlike function enhanced the deadly nuance of the tree.
-In addition, it is probable that the Latin name of the yew, taxus, is related to toxon, the Greek name of the bow, and with toxicon, the Greek name of the poison with which the arrows were smeared.
+Furthermore, the Latin name for yew, taxus, is likely to be related to toxon, the Greek name for the bow, and to toxicon, the Greek name for the poison with which the arrows were anointed.

 How are the yews?

-A long-lived, evergreen, slow-growing tree.
-It gives him time to witness several wars and peace treaties, thousands of storms and calm in a single life.
-Imagine, getting to have 15 meters high is more than 500 years of contradictory experiences and tons of rainwater.
-In its growth it seems to assimilate everything little by little, slowly, without frightening for anything: very slowly.
-Hence the expression "pa pa shadow when it is vieyu", which is usually quoted by one who decides to plant one.
+A long-lived, evergreen and slow-growing tree.
+It gives you time to witness several wars and peace treaties, thousands of storms and calm in a single life.
+Imagine, reaching 15 meters high means more than 500 years of contradictory experiences and tons of rainwater.
+In his growth he seems to be assimilating everything slowly, slowly, without being afraid of anything: very slowly.
+Hence the expression "pa shadow pa when it is vieyu", which usually cites the one who decides to plant one.

 Its double connotation, death-life, its religious past, is still evident today in two of its most common enclaves: the cemetery and the church (sites where more than 200 are cited throughout the region).
 While it is true that this location hides a practical function in the background: with its dense and perennial foliage protects the roofs of the building from the wind, provides shade and a health microclimate.